Wednesday, 22 January 2025

 Fortnite

 Even if it’s new, Fortnite managed to accrue a massive audience.
 The game is developed by Epic Games in 2017, available in three distinct game modes.
 It operates under the same simple premise: When 100 players are dropped into an ever-shrinking map, either as solo operators or squads of up to four.
 Battle royale games have exploded in popularity over the past couple of years.
-Much of that initial buzz came from the of PUBG, which predates Fortnite and plays very similarly.
+Much of that initial buzz came from the success of PUBG, which predates Fortnite and plays very similarly.

 Fortnite had eSports events that collected more than US$80 million in prizes and continued to grow.
 Plus, the game has at least 1 million concurrent players, if not more.